wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 MSIX app attach requires a MSIX image, which is a separate VHD that contains MSIX packages.
 You already learned how to prepare the MSIX package; now let’s explore how to prepare the VHD.

-First, download the [msixmgr tool](https://aka.ms/msixmgr) and save the msixmrg.zip folder to a folder within a session host VM.
-Then, unzip the **msixmgr.zip** folder and place the MSIX package in the same folder.
+First, download the [msixmgr tool](https://aka.ms/msixmgr) and save the msixmrg.zip file to a folder within a session host VM.
+Then, unzip the **msixmgr.zip** file and place the MSIX package in the same folder.

 ## Create a VHD or VHDX disk